microsoft/FluidExamples/brainstorm/README.md

 While all the property prefixes are static, by attaching unique `noteId` to the end of the property prefix, we ensured that properties for each note are stored individually.
 Furthermore, with the use of `SharedMap`, state of each note can be updated promptly in real-time.

 ## Using Audience to Render User Information
+The LetsBrainstorm app make use of the audience property from `FrsContainerServices` to keep track of and render all user related information.

+In the [BrainstormView](./src/BrainstormView.tsx), the audience property is used to display all active users currently in the session.
+It is also used to retrieve current user information so the user can be assigned as the author accordingly, such as when the user creates a note.